 As a landlord you are allowed to gain entry to your property if required but you are required to give reasonable notice to your tenant.

-The Shelter website outlines what they consider to be harassment by a landlord or letting agent.
+Please visit the Shelter website for an outline on what they consider to be harassment by a landlord or letting agent.

 To find this out check the tenancy agreement you have signed with your tenant.
 Once you have found this out you will then be able to determine the correct notice to serve.